-Fauci did not oppose sharing technology for the delivery of the COVID-19 vaccine, but expressed doubt over the time frames.
+Fauci did not oppose sharing technology for the delivery of the COVID-19 vaccine, but expressed doubt over the time frames over waiving the patent.